 - Avoid fast food.

 Cooking at home:

-If you've struggled with your weight in the past, it may be hard to accept that it's okay to gain weight now.
-It's normal to feel anxious as the numbers on the scale edge up.
+If you have struggled with your weight in the past, it may be hard to accept that it is ok to gain weight now.
+It is normal to feel anxious as the numbers on the scale edge up.

-Keep in mind that weight gain is needed for a healthy pregnancy.
-The extra pounds will come off after you've had the baby.
-On the other hand, if you gain a lot more weight than is recommended, your baby will also be bigger, which can sometimes lead to problems with delivery.
+Keep in mind that you need to gain weight for a healthy pregnancy.
+The extra pounds will come off after you have had your baby.
+However, if you gain a lot more weight than is recommended, your baby will also be bigger.
+That can sometimes lead to problems with delivery.
 A healthy diet and regular exercise are your best ways to ensure a healthy pregnancy and baby.